lf-edge/eve/docs/UPSTREAMING.md

 #### 0006-export-vars.patch

 Exports current grub setting vars.
 This is required for our use in grub.cfg where we [set global variable from submenus](../pkg/grub/rootfs.cfg).

+Traditionally, grub would have menu options, each of which would launch a boot option with variables set.
+However, if there is a moderately large number of variables and a moderately large number of boot options, we end up with an MxN problem with a very large number of menu entries.

+We attempt to solve this by making the grub variables settable from within the menu.
+This leaves one menu to set each option, and one menu to boot after options are set.

+For upstreaming, we should:

+1. See if there is an easier or more canonical way to do the same thing without a custom patch.
+If so, use it.
+2. If not, present the use case to grub upstream and get the patch upstreamed.

 ### devices-trees